cu2mr/reveal-activity-animation/README.md

      overridePendingTransition(0, 0);

+3. In your onCreate method you need to config and build animation with GuillotineAnimation.GuillotineBuilder

 After you have to create special root layout to show in behind current Circular Reveal animated view.
 The root layout have to be RevealFrameLayout.
 To make the full screem be clipped, please make sure this root layout has only one viewgroup.
 For example:

     <com.angelocyj.library.circularReveal.widget.RevealFrameLayout